nopnop2002/SC16IS752/RaspberryPi/README.md

 ![SC16IS752-1](https://user-images.githubusercontent.com/6020549/71384120-e327c780-2622-11ea-8b85-b35da2f9deaa.JPG)

 __There is a bug at the PCB routing:__
-__On all boards, the SC16IS752 IRQ pin and the board's IRQ connector are directly connected.
-PullUp register doesn't work.__
+__On all boards, the SC16IS752 IRQ pin and the board's IRQ connector are directly connected. pull-up register doesn't work.__
+__Therefore, when using IRQ, an external pull-up resistor is required.__

 ```